DiamondLightSource/httomo/docs/source/explanation/faq.rst

 .. dropdown:: I have a Python method, can it be used with HTTomo?

     There is a high chance that it can be used.
 The method needs to be accessible in your Python environment and you will need a YAML template for it.
 See more on what kind of :ref:`backends_list` can be used with HTTomo.
-It is also recommended if you integrate your method there first.
+It is also recommended if you integrate your method in a library first.
+See :ref:`developers_content`.

 .. dropdown:: How can I contribute to HTTomo?

-	You can contribute by adding new methods to :ref:`backends_list` or by contributing to source base of the `HTTomo project <https://github.com/DiamondLightSource/httomo>`_.
+	You can contribute by adding new methods to :ref:`backends_list` or by contributing to the source base of the `HTTomo project <https://github.com/DiamondLightSource/httomo>`_.

+.. _faq_workstation:

 Working from a workstation at Diamond Light Source
 **************************************************